bag-cnag/biodm/docs/developer_manual/demo.rst

 .. warning::

-    SQLite doesn't support autoincrement in the case of a composite primary key.
+    ``SQLite`` doesn't support autoincrement in the case of a composite primary key.
-    ``BioDM`` supports the canonical leading ``id`` case at the cost of an extra request to fetch max id before inserting.
+    ``BioDM`` will populate the canonical leading ``id`` column at the cost of an extra request to fetch max id before inserting.
 Other configuration will yield errors.